spinnaker/spinnaker.github.io/guides/spin/pipeline/index.md

 ## Overview

-Once you have `spin` install and configured, you can use it to start managing your Spinnaker pipelines.
+Once you have `spin` installed and configured, you can use it to start managing your Spinnaker pipelines.

 `spin` can manage the whole lifecycle of your pipeline: